Caroline Munro

-Early life and education
+Early life, family and education

 Born in Windsor, Berkshire, Munro was the youngest child of a lawyer and a housewife.
-As a young child, Munro and her family moved to Rottingdean, near Brighton where she attended a convent school.
+As a young child, Munro and her family moved to Richmond-upon-Thames, and she attended a convent school in Rottingdean.

 Career

 Munro's career began in 1966 when her mother and a photographer friend entered some headshots of her in The Evening News's "Face of the Year" contest:

-This led to modelling work for Vogue magazine at the age of 17.
+This led to modelling work for Vogue magazine at age 17.
 She moved to London to pursue modelling work and became a cover girl for fashion and television advertisements while there.
-She had bit parts in films such as Casino Royale (1967) and Where's Jack?
+She landed bit parts in films such as Casino Royale (1967) and Where's Jack?
 (1969).
 One of her photo advertisements led to a screen test and a one-year contract with Paramount where she was cast as Richard Widmark's daughter in the comedy western A Talent for Loving (also 1969).
 Photographs of Munro were used to portray Victoria Regina Phibes, the wife of the title character (played by Vincent Price) in The Abominable Dr Phibes (1971), and its sequel, Dr Phibes Rises Again (1972).

 Hammer Horror films

 The chairman of Hammer Films, Sir James Carreras, spotted Munro on a Lamb's Navy Rum poster/billboard.
-He asked his assistant, James Liggett, to find and screen test her.
+He asked his casting director, James Liggat, to find and screen test her.
 She was promptly signed to a one-year contract.
 Her first film for Hammer proved to be a turning point in her career.
 It was during the making of Dracula AD 1972 (1972) that she decided from this film onward she was a fully-fledged actress.
 Munro acted in Captain Kronos – Vampire Hunter (1974).
 Directed by Brian Clemens, she played the barefoot gypsy girl Carla.
 In Paramount Pictures' DVD commentary, Clemens explains that he envisioned the role as a fiery Raquel Welch-type redhead.

 Munro has the distinction of being the only actor ever signed to a long-term contract by Hammer Films.
 She turned down the lead female roles in Hammer's Dr. Jekyll and Sister Hyde (1971), Frankenstein and the Monster from Hell (1974), the unmade Vampirella, Force 10 from Navarone (1978) and The World Is Full of Married Men (1979) as they all required nudity.

 The Golden Voyage of Sinbad

 Brian Clemens helped her to be cast in the role of Margiana, the slave girl in The Golden Voyage of Sinbad (1973).

-Munro has served as a trustee of the Ray and Diana Harryhausen Foundation.
+Munro is an Advisor to the Ray and Diana Harryhausen Foundation, having previously served on the Board of Trustees.

 Other appearances during this time included I Don't Want to Be Born (1975) with Joan Collins, and At the Earth's Core (1976) with Peter Cushing and Doug McClure.
 She appeared also as Tammy, a nursing employee of a sinister health farm, in "The Angels of Death", an episode of the TV series The New Avengers that featured also rising stars Pamela Stephenson and Lindsay Duncan.